daniroblesc/favs/books/sweAtGoogle.md

 + A set of action items (with owners) to fix the problem immediately
 + A set of action items to prevent the event from happening again
 + Lessons learned

+## Conclusion
+The foundation for almost any software endeavor—of almost any size—is a wellfunctioning team.
+Although the Genius Myth of the solo software developer still persists, the truth is that no one really goes it alone.
+For a software organization to stand the test of time, it must have a healthy culture, rooted in humility, trust, and respect that revolves around the team, rather than the individual.
+Further, the creative nature of software development requires that people take risks and occasionally fail; for people to accept that failure, a healthy team environment must exist.

+# 3. Knowledge Sharing
+Your organization understands your problem domain better than some random person on the internet; your organization should be able to answer most of its own questions.
+To achieve that, you need both experts who know the answers to those questions and mechanisms to distribute their knowledge, which is what we’ll explore in this chapter.
+These mechanisms range from the utterly simple (Ask questions;
+Write down what you know) to the much more structured, such as tutorials and classes.
+Most importantly, however, your organization needs a *culture of learning*, and that requires creating the psychological safety that permits people to admit to a lack of knowledge.

+## Challenges to Learning
+Sharing expertise across an organization is not an easy task.
+Without a strong culture of learning, challenges can emerge.
+Google has experienced a number of these challenges, especially as the company has scaled:

++ *Lack of psychological safety*
+An environment in which people are afraid to take risks or make mistakes in front of others because they fear being punished for it.
+This often manifests as a culture of fear or a tendency to avoid transparency.

++ *Information islands*
+Knowledge fragmentation that occurs in different parts of an organization that don’t communicate with one another or use shared resources.
+In such an environment, each group develops its own way of doing things.
+This often leads to the following:
+++ *Information fragmentation*
+Each island has an incomplete picture of the bigger whole.
+++ *Information duplication*
+Each island has reinvented its own way of doing something.
+++ *Information skew*
+Each island has its own ways of doing the same thing, and these might or might not conflict.